Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Abstract

 \section{Abstract}

-The quantum anomalous Hall effect (QAHE) and magnetic Weyl semimetals (WSMs) are topological states induced by intrinsic magnetic moments and spin-orbital coupling.
+The quantum anomalous Hall effect (QAHE) and magnetic Weyl semimetals (WSMs) are topological states induced by intrinsic magnetic moments and spin-orbit coupling.
 Their similarity suggests the possibility of achieving the QAHE by dimensional confinement of a magnetic WSM along one direction.
-In this study, we investigate the emergence of the QAHE in the two dimensional (2D) limit of magnetic WSMs due to finite size effects.
+In this study, we investigate the emergence of the QAHE in the two-dimensional (2D) limit of magnetic WSMs due to finite size effects in thin films and step-edges.
 We demonstrate the feasibility of this approach with effective models and real materials.
-To this end, we have chosen the layered magnetic WSM Co$_3$Sn$_2$S$_2$, which features large anomalous Hall conductivity and anomalous Hall angle in its 3D bulk, as our material candidate.
-In the 2D limit of Co$_3$Sn$_2$S$_2$ two QAHE states exist depending on the 2D layer stoichiometry.
+To this end, we have chosen the layered magnetic WSM Co$_3$Sn$_2$S$_2$, which features a large anomalous Hall conductivity and anomalous Hall angle in its 3D bulk, as our material candidate.
+In the 2D limit of Co$_3$Sn$_2$S$_2$ two QAHE states exist depending on the stoichiometry of the 2D layer.
 One is a semimetal with a Chern number of 6, and the other is an insulator with a Chern number of 3.
 The latter has a band gap of 0.05 eV, which is much larger than that in magnetically doped topological insulators.
-Since intrinsic ferromagnets normally have a higher magnetic ordering temperature than dilute magnetic semiconductors, the QAHE obtained from this WSM should be stable to a higher temperature.
-This temperature stability is one of the most important parameters for further applications of the QAHE.
+Our findings naturally explain the existence of chiral states in step edges of bulk Co$_3$Sn$_2$S$_2$ which habe been reported in a recent experiment at $T = 4K$ and present a realistic avenue to realize QAH states in thin films of magnetic WSMs.